YOU ARE INVITED TO BE A CITIZEN SCIENTIST.

 WHAT DOES IT COST?

-You can view and download the consent form here.
+As a Viome subscriber, you are also a study participant.
+However, being a study participant does not imply any additional services, costs, or responsibilities.
 Viome is doing this study under approval of an Institutional Review Board (IRB).
 This is meant to protect you and so it is important to read the consent form and understand the possible benefits and risks of participating in this study prior to signing the consent form.
 If you have any questions about this study you may contact Viome at any time at consent [at] viome [dot] com.
-You may receive a paper copy of the consent form with your first collection kit, or the form and signature may be electronic.
-Prior to becoming a participant in this study, a signed consent form is required.
+You may receive a paper copy of the consent form with your first collection kit, or the form may be electronic.
+Prior to becoming a participant in this study, it is required that you either sign or acknowledge that you have read the consent form and agree to participate in the study.

 - U.S. Department of Agriculture and U.S. Department of Health and Human Services.
 Dietary Guidelines for Americans, 2015.
 8th Edition, Washington, DC: U.S. Government Printing Office, December 2015. http://health.gov/dietaryguidelines/dga2015/DietaryGuidelines2015.